SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Experiments

 \section{Experiments}

-In this section, we first describe the experimental details of automatically designing a network architecture with our method.
-We then conduct an extensive experiment to evaluate our method and the discovered architecture.
-To show the generalization ability, we conduct a thorough experiment by transferring the discovered connectivity structure to other pre-trained image classifiers, datasets, and dense image prediction tasks.
+In this section, we first describe the experimental details of employing our method SparseMask to automatically design a decoder for dense image prediction tasks given a pre-trained image classifier.
+We then take an extensive experiment to evaluate our approach and compare the discovered architecture with other baseline methods.